-As a note of caution however, keep in mind that just like most supplements, Bluebonnet’s claim that its undenatured whey protein isolate keeps the immunoglobulins intact is a statement that has not been evaluated by the FDA (the FDA does not regulate dietary supplements, hence the amount of spurious and exaggerated claims in the industry).
+As a note of caution, however, keep in mind that just like almost all dietary supplement companies like Bluebonnet’s claim that its undenatured whey protein isolate keeps the immunoglobulins intact is a statement that has not been evaluated by the FDA (the FDA does not regulate dietary supplements, hence the amount of spurious and exaggerated claims in the industry).

-Finally, Bluebonnet states that its whey protein isolate is rBGH free. rBGH is recombinant bovine growth hormone.
-The summary of the research surrounding rBGH is thus; it can cause adverse health effects in cows, but any potential harm to humans is inconclusive.
-However, it is not surprising that some people might prefer to avoid rBGH enhanced dairy products as much as possible.
+Finally, Bluebonnet states that its whey protein isolate is rBGH free. rBGH is a recombinant bovine growth hormone.
+The summary of the research surrounding rBGH is thus; it can cause adverse health effects in grass fed cows, but any potential harm to humans is inconclusive.
+However, it is not surprising that some people might prefer to avoid rBGH enhanced dairy product choices as much as possible.

 Carbohydrate and Fat Sources